ZoanHy/Visual-Question-Answering/readme.md

-Here is a summary for the README file based on the images you provided:

----

 **Visual Question Answering (VQA) using VisionTransformer + RoBERTa**

 This project focuses on developing a Visual Question Answering (VQA) system that answers questions about images.
 The model architecture is based on the integration of **VisionTransformer (ViT)** for image processing and **RoBERTa** for understanding natural language questions.